-Most of the conventional dryer uses random heating to dry diverse materials without considering their thermal sensitivity and energy requirement for drying.
-Eventually, excess energy consumption is required along with attaining low quality dried product.
-Proper heat and mass transfer modeling prior to designing drying system for selected food materials can overcome these problems.
-Heat and Mass Transfer Modelling During Drying: Empirical to Multiscale Approaches extensively discusses the issue of prediction of energy consumption in terms of heat and mass transfer simulation.
+Most conventional dryers use random heating to dry diverse materials without considering their thermal sensitivity and energy requirements for drying.
+Eventually, excess energy consumption is necessary to attain a low-quality dried product.
+Proper heat and mass transfer modelling prior to designing a drying system for selected food materials can overcome these problems.
+Heat and Mass Transfer Modelling During Drying: Empirical to Multiscale Approaches extensively discusses the issue of predicting energy consumption in terms of heat and mass transfer simulation.

-A comprehensive mathematical model can help to get proper insight of the underlying transport phenomena within the materials during drying.
-However, drying of porous materials like food is one of the most complex problems in the engineering field that also has multiscale nature.
-In modelling perspective, heat and mass transfer phenomena can be predicted using empirical to multiscale modelling.
-However, multiscale simulation method can provide comprehensive insight of underlying physics of drying of food materials.
+A comprehensive mathematical model can help provide proper insight into the underlying transport phenomena within the materials during drying.
+However, drying of porous materials such as food is one of the most complex problems in the engineering field that is also multiscale in nature.
+From the modelling perspective, heat and mass transfer phenomena can be predicted using empirical to multiscale modelling.
+However, multiscale simulation methods can provide a comprehensive understanding of the physics of drying food materials.

-- Includes detailed discussion on material properties that are relevant for drying phenomena
+- Includes a detailed discussion on material properties that are relevant for drying phenomena

-- Presents in-depth discussion on underlying physics of drying using conceptual visual contents
+- Presents an in-depth discussion on the underlying physics of drying using conceptual visual content

-- Offers numerical solution approaches of mathematical models
+- Offers numerical solution approaches to mathematical models

 - Presents possible challenges of different modelling strategies and potential solutions

-The objective of this book is to discuss the implementation of different modelling technique ranging empirical to multiscale in order to understand heat and mass transfer phenomena that take into place during drying of porous materials including food, pharmaceutical products, paper, lather, and more.
+The objective of this book is to discuss the implementation of different modelling techniques ranging from empirical to multiscale in order to understand heat and mass transfer phenomena that take place during drying of porous materials including foods, pharmaceutical products, paper, leather materials, and more.

 Introduction.
 Basic Heat and Mass Transfer.
 Heat and Mass Transfer During Different Drying Process.
 Comparison of Different Mathematical Modelling of Transport Phenomena.
 Empirical Modelling.
 Single-Phase Physics Based Model.
 Multiphase Modelling.
 Micro-Scale Modelling.
 Multi-Scale Modelling.
 CFD Model for Dryers.
 Conclusion.